crowdgames/sturgeon-pub/README.md

 * Seth Cooper and Mahsa Bazzaz.
 2024.
 "Literally unplayable: on constraint-based generation of uncompletable levels."
 Proceedings of the 15th Workshop on Procedural Content Generation. https://doi.org/10.1145/3649921.3659844

 * Seth Cooper and Mahsa Bazzaz.
 2024.
-"Sturgeon-MKIV: Constraint-Based Level and Playthrough Generation with Graph Label Rewrite Rules."
+"Sturgeon-MKIV: constraint-based level and playthrough generation with graph label rewrite rules."
 Proceedings of the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment, 20(1), 13-24. https://doi.org/10.1609/aiide.v20i1.31862

+* Seth Cooper and Mahsa Bazzaz.
+2025.
+"Stuck in the middle: generating levels without (or with) softlocks."
+Proceedings of the 16th Workshop on Procedural Content Generation. https://pcgworkshop.com/archive/cooper2025softlocks.pdf